6.2.11 Condimental: Ramp Pickles

 If the ramps are bigger than your little finger, blanch them for 30 seconds in boiling water and then shock them in ice water.
 Drain the ramps well and place them in a quart-sized mason jar.
 Scallions will require this blanching step.
 Slimmer ramps can be placed directly into the jar.

 Combine the vinegars, salt, sugar and water in a saucepan and bring to a boil.
-Add the remaining ingredients and stir to combine.
+Add the remaining ingredients, stir to combine and simmer for a couple of minutes.

 Pour the hot vinegar mixture over the ramps in the mason jar and let cool.
 Then seal jar and transfer to the fridge.
-They will last this way up to a couple of months.
-If you can them using the water bath method, they will last much longer.
+Let them mellow for a couple of days before you sample.
+Ramp pickles will keep indefinitely in the fridge.
+If you want to put up jars to keep in the pantry, you'll need to can them in a water bath.